What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 89. Determine a dataset for training: to develop a machine learning model, you should train the algorithm with a representative dataset.
 It should be free of biases.
 Don’t stare blindly at your own data.
 Nowadays you can also buy datasets for training algorithms.

-90. Have your model validated: together with domain experts and a machine learning engineer you will validate the model.
-Observe what happens under the hood (as far as you can still understand it) and what outcomes does the model generate given the input.
+90. Have your model validated: together with domain experts and a machine learning engineer, you will validate the model.
+Observe what happens under the hood (as far as you can still understand it) and what outcomes the model generates given the input.

-91. Fine grind the model: based on the results from the previous step, you are going to fine grind the model and shorten it if necessary.
-Make sure that the model performs just right for the purpose.
-Sometimes a 25% accuracy is enough; the model performs better than a human can do.
+91. Fine-tune the model: based on the results from the previous step, you are going to fine-tune the model and shorten it if necessary.
+Make sure that the model performs just right for its purpose.
+Sometimes 25% accuracy is enough; the model performs better than a human can do.
 But for medical assessments, you need much higher accuracy.

 93. Take the model into production: now the machine learning model is ready to actually start making an assessment or prediction based on new input.
 You have reached a fantastic milestone because few AI applications make it to the finish line.